twistedstream/NUnitExtensions/README.md

 Name | Description
 --- | ---
 ContainsStateConstraint | An NUnit Constraint that determines if the actual object contains the state of the expected object.
 Very useful for state-based testing.
+Easily access using the ContainsState.With static method.